IanRockwell/RT-Mapping-Assistant/README.md

 *Experimental feature* — The bot will return a modified `.rtm` file with hitsounds applied to all difficulties.

+### `/shiftnotes`

+> Shift all notes in a mapset by a given number of milliseconds

+The bot will return a modified `.rtm` file with note timings shifted.

 ## Setup

 ### Requirements